tonyp7/GenDumper/README.md

 # GenDumper
 An open-source Sega Genesis / Mega Drive cart dumper.
-Includes the sources for the hardware, the firmware running on the hardware, and computer programs used to interface with the dumper.
+This repository includes the sources for the hardware, the firmware running on the hardware, and computer programs used to interface with the dumper.

 ![Revision 1](https://github.com/tonyp7/GenDumper/raw/master/pictures/mega-dumper-nhl.jpg)